gloveboxes/altair_8800_docs/docs/everywhere/50-Deploy-Altair.md

 ## Start the Altair emulator Docker container

 The Docker Altair image runs on 64 bit Linux, macOS, Windows, and Raspberry Pi OS.
+The Altair emulator disks are stored in a Docker persistent storage volume.
+This ensures any changes made to the contents of the Altair disks are saved if the Docker container is deleted.

 ## Pi Sense HAT LED panel